Plan Your Course with Backwards Design

 Step 3: Determine Assessments

-- Determine what assessments are needed to meet the requirements of the identified course learning outcomes and what percentage of the course should be allocated to each assessment.
+- Determine what assessments are needed to assess each of the identified course learning outcomes and what percentage of the course should be allocated to each assessment.

 - You will need to know specific assessment details and weights in order to create your eGRADES template and lock it.